Aviation Safety Managers Need SMS Management Tools

 Final Thoughts on Free Tools for Aviation Safety Management

 Safety managers don't always have time to find exceptional SMS tools.
-I frequently see some great SMS resource and download them, only to lose them or forget about where I found them within a few years.
+I frequently see some great SMS resources and download them, only to lose them or forget about where I found them within a few years.

 The great thing about websites like ATC Vantage was that I could use this as my "go-to" resource for top-quality aviation SMS tools.
 But these other sites are also good and worth checking out.